Apply for Permits > Plans Check Process and Types of Review

 Redevelopment Agency (Office of Business Development): Verify that all projects within the redevelopment area are consistent with the Downtown Redevelopment Plan.

-Land Development (Public Works): Verify that plans comply with council imposed conditions, all applicable ordinances, and public improvement aspects of construction (right-of-way, flood control, traffic engineering, off-site improvements, etc.)
+Land Development (Building and Safety): Verify that plans comply with council imposed conditions, all applicable ordinances, and public improvement aspects of construction (right-of-way, flood control, traffic engineering, off-site improvements, etc.)

 Architectural (Building and Safety): Scope of work, location, life safety, code compliance, occupancy, type of construction, square footage / allowable area site plan, foundation plan, floor plan, framing, roof, elevations, accessibility, etc.